DabbinDallas/A4K_Recommendations/Getting A Clean Logfile.md

 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/406e6b16-3bdf-4196-bcf3-e3789782a1aa" />
 > 12. Either scan the QR code and then copy and paste the link that it opens on your phones browser into your post OR Copy and Paste the link on the last line of that box into your Reddit Post
 > <img width="2560" height="1440" alt="image" src="https://github.com/user-attachments/assets/30955662-ef02-496f-bfd3-9af71ee60d8d" />
+#
+#
+EDITORS NOTE: Inside specific addons there are ways to do the same logfile posting process in their tools/settings menus but i made this comprehensive guide as a catch all so you don't have to scrour these addons for where to find them, thus giving everyone an easy way to access log posting.
+There is also a specific addon i use daily that doesnt have this function.